 Lead researcher Dr. Debi Bhattacharya stresses the need for individuals getting ready to change to a pill organizer to first consult with their physician or pharmacist to confirm dosage amounts.
 And she makes clear, “People who are already using a pill organizer without any ill effects should not stop using it as they do seem to help some patients take their medication as prescribed.
 It’s the switching stage which appears to be the danger.”

 Our senior care experts at CareWorks Health Services can help with medication reminders to ensure seniors take prescriptions when they’re supposed to, assist with transportation to get prescriptions, and help with noting any adverse reactions that can be reported to the physician immediately.
-Our long term home care or our expert respite care in Newport Beach and the surrounding areas helps seniors and their families keep a peace of mind with their medication needs.
+Our home care in Huntington Beach and the surrounding areas helps seniors and their families maintain peace of mind with their medication needs.
 Give us a call at (949) 859-4700 for invaluable assistance with keeping your senior loved one healthy and safe.